 NB: The above is merely a guideline and for fully qualified advice, you should contact an appropriate accountant or tax expert.

-SUMMARY OF SERVICES AND FEES
+SUMMARY OF SERVICES

 - Rental valuation and advice on current legislation (tax, fire, furnishings and gas safety regulations etc..) is offered free of charge